cpdew2/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 - [x] Create a forked copy of this project.
 - [x] Add your project manager as collaborator on Github.
 - [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [-] CD into the project base directory.
+- [x] CD into the project base directory.
 - [x] Download project dependencies by running `npm install`
 - [x] Start up the app using `npm start`
 - [x] Create a new branch: git checkout -b `<firstName-lastName>`.
 Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.